 “The St. Paul’s Lutheran Church SPA public hearing and concurrent Toll Brothers rezoning public hearing were moved since the applicant has yet to resubmit plans to the County for review,” Senior Planner Kelly Posusney told Tysons Reporter.

-The Planning Commission is now scheduled to consider the application is now set for the spring — if plans are resubmitted to the county, Planning Commission staff told Tysons Reporter.
+The Planning Commission is now scheduled to consider the application in the spring — if the plans are resubmitted to the county, Planning Commission staff told Tysons Reporter.

 Posusney said that the resubmitted plans are now tentatively expected in January.